alexrodriguesj/hiddenlayer/content/missions/hello-hiddenlayer.md

 tags: ["intro", "llm", "meta"]
 ---

-Welcome to the first mission log.
+Welcome to the first becomeAnAiExpert log.

 This is where I begin documenting my AI engineering journey, one model at a time.